 Enumerator Value Description

 GC ERR ACCESS DENIED -1005 Requested operation is not allowed;

-e.g. a remote device is opened by
+e.g., a remote device is opened by

 another client.

 GC ERR INVALID HANDLE -1006 Given handle does not support the

-operation; e.g. function call on wrong
+operation; e.g., function call on wrong

 handle or NULL pointer.

 GC ERR INVALID ID -1007 ID could not be connected to a

-resource; e.g. a device with the given
+resource; e.g., a device with the given

 ID is currently not available.

-GC ERR NO DATA -1008 The function has no data to work on.
+GC_ERR_NO_DATA -1008 The function has no data to work on.

 GC ERR INVALID PARAMETER -1009 One of the parameter given was not

 valid or out of range.

-GC ERR IO -1010 Communication error has occurred;
+GC_ERR_IO -1010 Communication error has occurred;

-for example a read or write operation
+e.g., a read or write operation to a

-to a remote device failed.
+remote device failed.

-GC ERR TIMEOUT -1011 An operation's timeout time expired
+GC_ERR_TIMEOUT -1011 An operation's timeout time expired

 before it could be completed.

 GC_ERR_ABORT -1012 An operation has been aborted before

 it could be completed.
 For example a

 wait operation through

 EventGetData has been terminated

 via a call to EventKill.

-GC ERR INVALID BUFFER -1013 The GenTL Consumer has not
+GC_ERR_INVALID_BUFFER -1013 The GenTL Consumer has not

 announced enough buffers to start the

 acquisition in the currently active

-acquisition mode.
+1014 acquisition mode.

 GC_ERR_NOT_AVAILABLE -1014 Resource or information is not

 available at a given time in a current

-state.
+CC EDD INVALID ADDRESS 1015 state.

 GC_ERR_INVALID_ADDRESS -1015 A given address is out of range or

-invalid for internal reasons.
+CC EDD DIFFED TOO CMAIL -1016 invalid for internal reasons.

-GC_ERR_BUFFER_TOO_SMALL -1016 A provided buffer is too small to
+GC_ERR_BUFFER_TOO_SMALL -1010 A provided buffer is too small to

 receive the expected amount of data.
 This may affect acquisition buffers in

 the Data Stream module if the buffers

 are smaller than the expected payload

 size but also buffers passed to any

 other function of the GenTL Producer

 interface to retrieve information or

 IDs.

-GC_ERR_INVALID_INDEX -1017 A provided index referencing a
+GC ERR INVALID INDEX -1017 A provided index referencing a

 Producer internal object is out of

 bounds.

 GC_ERR_PARSING_CHUNK_DATA -1018 An error occurred parsing a buffer

 Enumerator Value Description containing chunk data.
 GC_ERR_INVALID_VALUE -1019 A register write function was trying to write an invalid value.
 GC_ERR_RESOURCE_EXHAUSTED -1020 A requested resource is exhausted.
 This is a rather general error which might for example refer to a limited number of available handles being available.
-GC_ERR_OUT_OF_MEMORY -1021 The system and/or other hardware in the system (Framegrabber) ran out of memory.
+GC_ERR_OUT_OF_MEMORY -1021 The system and/or other hardware in the system (frame grabber) ran out of memory.
+GC_ERR_BUSY -1022 The required operation cannot be executed because the responsible module/entity is busy executing actions that cannot be performed concurrently with the requested operation.
 GC_ERR_CUSTOM_ID -10000 Any error smaller or equal than -10000 is implementation specific.
 If a GenTL Consumer receives such an error number it should react as if it would be a generic runtime error.